-In contexts where political settlements or changes in conflict dynamics have established a basic level of security, UNDP supports the expansion of state presence and services to stabilize communities and create conditions in which a development responses becomes possible again.
-UNDP can contribute to stabilization through time-bound, localized, integrated, civilian programmes with the primary purpose of building trust between communities and legitimate authorities.
-This stabilization approach focuses on i) contributing to minimum security conditions through liaison with security forces and local authorities, and supporting their deployment; ii) rehabilitating social and productive infrastructure and iii) boosting local economies through immediate livelihood opportunities, focusing on those most left behind.
+In contexts where political settlements or changes in conflict dynamics have established a basic level of security, UNDP supports the expansion of state presence and services to stabilize communities and create conditions for expansion of development opportunity.
+UNDP contributes to stabilization through time-bound, localized, integrated, civilian programmes with the primary purpose of building trust between communities and legitimate authorities.
+This stabilization approach focuses on: i) contributing to minimum security conditions through liaison with security forces and local authorities, and supporting their deployment; ii) rehabilitating social and productive infrastructure, and iii) boosting local economies through immediate livelihood opportunities, focusing on those most left behind.